ngoc-nguyen/fptcorp_recommendation/README.md

 # FPT Recommendation Module

 Thank you for trying the FPT Recommendation module!
-Right now it simply displays a list of Magento modules but you can use it to:

-* See the basic components of a Magento module and where they belong
-* Do a quick installation
-* See it work
+This module will improve your sales significantly.
+More deals are facilated when visitor are served with relevant offers and additional cross-and-upsell recommendations.

 ## Installing and verifying the reference module